 Information on the health effects from PFAS can found be on EPA’s Basic Information on PFAS web page, Are there health effects from PFAS?

-To provide Americans, including the most sensitive populations such as children and pregnant women, with a margin of protection from exposure to PFAS in drinking water, EPA established health advisory levels for both PFOA and PFOS at 70 parts per trillion (ppt), combined.
-When either of these two chemicals is found in drinking water, the combined concentrations should be compared with the health advisory level.
+To provide Americans, including the most sensitive populations such as children and pregnant women, with a margin of protection from exposure to PFAS in drinking water, EPA issued interim health advisory levels for both PFOA (0.004 parts per trillion) and PFOS (0.02 parts per trillion) on June 15, 2022.
+EPA also issued final health advisory levels for PFBS (2,000 parts per trillion) and HFPO-DA (10 parts per trillion).
+HFPO-DA is commonly referred to as GenX.

-EPA’s combined health advisory level of 70 ppt was developed based on drinking water consumption of pregnant women, who generally drink more water than other people.
+EPA’s health advisory levels were developed based on drinking water consumption of pregnant women, who generally drink more water than other people.
 The health advisory offers protection against adverse health effects for the most sensitive populations including developing fetuses, breastfed infants, and other children regardless of age and length of exposure.
 Learn more about EPA’s health advisory information for PFOA and PFOS on the agency’s website.

 Idaho has not seen widespread detections of PFAS chemicals.
 However, that does not mean PFAS aren’t present in Idaho’s drinking water sources or other environmental media such as soil and air.